Shyam Singha Roy: Filming

 The film was launched at a private ceremony in Hyderabad on 11 December 2020, in the presence of the cast and crew, and Nani's father gave the muhurat shot for the film.
 Principal photography began on 21 December 2020 in Hyderabad, India.
 A Kolkata-themed street along with the Kalighat Kali Temple was constructed on a budget of ₹6 crores.
 In February 2021, the team began filming crucial scenes in Kolkata.
 Filming was briefly halted due to COVID-19 lockdown in India and was resumed in July 2021.
 The Kolkata set in Hyderabad was damaged due to heavy rains and was restored by art director Avinash Kolla.
 Filming was completed on 26 July 2021 and post-production began.

 Music

 The soundtrack album is composed by Mickey J. Meyer and the audio rights were acquired by Saregama.
-The song "Pranavalaya" is set in the popular Carnatic raga "Shuddha Dhanyasi" (known as Raag "Dhani" in Hindustani Music), which became a popular classical dance number.
+The song "Pranavalaya" is set in the popular Carnatic raga Shuddha Dhanyasi (known as Raag Dhani in Hindustani Music), in its purest form.
+This song became a popular classical dance number.